PTECHSG/October25th/README.md

 ## October25th
 >Lesson Plan for the 25th of October

+Please use this link to sign-up with IBM Cloud: ibm.biz/Bdz32m

 ### Building a Chatbot

 Hi Team, for today we will be going through the fundamentals of building a virtual assistant on IBM Cloud!